 Spring 2020 ~ We are working on planting fruit and nut tree guilds.
 We would like to establish several fruit and nut tree orchards to serve as living "classrooms."
 Meanwhile, our current focus is to continue building healthy soil by adding microbial nutrients and using other regenerative growing techniques.
 The family who lived on this land for several decades before ours used sustainable, organic growing methods.
 Chemicals and pesticides have never been used thank goodness.
 The soil is already incredibly fertile and we feel very honored to steward this land.

-Spring 2020 ~ We are looking forward to adding grazers soon, most likely goats.
-Eventually we would like to have a miniature cow (or two), but that's years out as first we need to build up healthy grazing grasses in our pasture fields.
-For now we are excited to build our soil.
+We are looking forward to adding grazers in the next year or so, most likely goats.
+Eventually we may add a miniature cow (or two), but that's a few years out as first we need to build up healthy grazing grasses in the pasture fields.
+For now we are excited to keep building healthy soil.

-We would love a goat herd to clear weedy areas and remove alder bush, prolific on our pastures and wooded acreage.
+Nonetheless, we would love a herd of goats to clear weedy areas and remove alder bush, prolific along the pasture margin and throughout the woods.
 Alder, although invasive where we are, is a nitrogen fixer which we will also use to help build soil nutrients.